juda/SimpleObjects/objects/README.md

 ## Interpreter ##

 The interpreter uses a standard environment that keeps track of local variables and the values associated with them.
-Moreover, it also uses a memory model, like the interpreter in Lecture 12.
+Moreover, it also uses a memory model.

 The type `Mem` is a model of memory: